 I have certainly done a lot of research on it and unfortunately never quite got to publishing it.
 I did summarize most of the research done in this post.

-A couple of issues have come out of all that:
+Some issues have come out of all that:

 2. Managing workload or activity levels is key and children are children, and they don’t listen.
 Sports levels can be reduced, but they still run around at school or when not being supervised.
 This really came home to me when my own daughter got it.
 No matter what I did to treat her, I had no control over what running around she would do at school with her friend during the lunch break.

 It is a condition that I often see from comments in forums that is frequently mismanaged.
 I do spend a lot of time on it at my Clinical Biomechanics Boot Camp course and like to tell the story about how I used to hate seeing it as my success rate used to be close to 100% failure; now its close to 100% success.
 The change was that dramatic once i realized what was going on with it; hence my reason for writing the blog post that I referred to above.